JoshuaViera/TableViewController-Tutorial/README.md

 }
 ```

-Drag a Map Kit View over to the Map Cell.
+Drag a **Map Kit View** over to the Map Cell.
 Set the constraints to all the edges of the cell at value 0.

 <p align="center">
 <img src="https://github.com/alexpaul/TableViewController-Tutorial/blob/master/Images/map-view-contraints.png" width="900" height="821" />
 </p>

-Drag six UILabel controls to represent a Name, Email, Phone attribute for a fictional Person object.
+Drag six UILabel controls to represent a Name, Email, Phone attribute along with the value labels for a fictional Person object.

 Key Label constraints are set up as follows: